619: Hollowed Out Edition

 And now, The Scathing Atheist.

-This is Best Case Jesus from the unofficial Puzzle in a Thunderstorm Discord, weighing in to remind you to join your local leftist organizing chapter, because we did in fact evolve from filthy monkey people and apes together strong.
+This is Best Case Jesus from the unofficial Puzzle in a Thunderstorm Discord, weighing in to remind you to join your local leftist organizing chapter because we did in fact evolve from filthy monkey people and apes together strong.

+It's Thursday.
 It's January 9th.

+And it's Play God Day.
 Another day not curing baby cancer.

+Check that out.
 No illusions.

+I'm Eli Bosnick.
 I'm Heathen Wright.

 And from Allen, Aldous, New Jersey, Ann Arbor, Michigan, and Wake Ross, Georgia, this is the Scathing Atheist.
+On this week's episode, the state of the Union is bad.

+Yep.
 Pope Francis may have accidentally opened a morning stargate.

 Apparently, my town has a vanishing Buddhist temple.

-Probably the the whole point of the vanishing, if I had to guess.
+I was unaware, but in my defense, it vanishes, right?
+Which makes it very easy to be unaware of.
+Probably the whole point of the vanishing, if I had to guess.

 But I learned about it anyway from a friend the other day, and then it was confirmed by multiple relatives.
+So it's definitely there.

 And I checked on Google Maps, and it's there too.